Building your future

 Since the occupation of the new Learning and Research Centre (Library) C3C in 2011, a lot of speculation has been occurring about what is going to happen to the old Library (C7A).
 While a long term strategy for the redevelopment of the building is being planned, an interim solution was proposed to utilise the space until the commencement of the redevelopment construction.

 Property engaged 3 architectural firms to develop 3 different spaces within the useable areas of C7A.
 The brief - provide a variety of flexible spaces that support the social learning environment and to push the boundaries of previously developed spaces.
 These spaces include areas for groups of 2, 4, 6 and 8+ students to gather to collaborate and work together or study while also providing opportunity for some more personal work spaces.
 These spaces should be considered the middle ground between the social and active environment of the Campus Hub (C10A) and the more formal and quiet spaces of the new Learning and Research Centre (Library) C3C.
 The interim solution, an experimentation of informal learning spaces, coming out of this brief is MUSE - Macquarie University Spatial Experience.
 MUSE is a transformable space engineered to shift and change; a creative environment in which to think, to be inspired.

-MUSE opened for student use in December 2013 and be open for a period of around 3 years.
+MUSE opened for student use in December 2013 and is to be open for a period of around 3 years.
 More info on MUSE